ColorStack: Locations

-The nonprofit is national, with 73 chapters at universities across 27 U.S. states and Puerto Rico as of October 2025, with 4,025 members total.
-Some universities with chapters of the nonprofit include Kennesaw State University in Georgia, Northwestern University in Illinois, University of Nebraska–Lincoln in Nebraska, Binghamton University in New York, Lehigh University in Pennsylvania, and Virginia Tech in Virginia.
+For a new chapter to be opened, a minimum number of students are needed to show interest in joining.
+As of February 2026, the nonprofit has chapters across the United States and Canada, with 95 chapters and 5,873 members at universities across 27 U.S. states, Puerto Rico, Washington, D.C., and Alberta, Canada.
+Some universities with chapters include the University of Miami in Florida, Kennesaw State University in Georgia, Northwestern University in Illinois, Bard College and Columbia University in New York, Lehigh University in Pennsylvania, and Virginia Tech in Virginia.

 Reception to the nonprofit at these schools has been overall positive.
 The Director of Undergraduate Programs at Virginia Tech, Paige Johnson, remarked the nonprofit was the first they had seen to bring similar organizations like the National Society of Black Engineers and Society of Hispanic Professional Engineers together under a centralized group.
 The nonprofit's chapter president at Binghamton University, Julian Ortiz, remarked the nonprofit gave an outlet and resources to students who largely came from backgrounds without them.
-Aiding in the success of some induvial chapters, large companies including Netflix and Nvidia provide funding and financial support, while others send recruiters or interview requests for members.
+In May 2026, the Binghamton University chapter won the school's award for best "Multicultural Pre-Professional Organization", presented by their Multicultural Resource Center.